mboshernitsan/aws-lambda-gitlab-to-hipchat-filter/README.md

 Both tests will use the fixtures declared inside the Makefile.  ```make localtest``` will also validate the logic for skipping certain state transitions that we didn't find useful to blast to the team.

-## Integrate into Pivotal
+## Integrate into GitLab

-To integrate your filter into your Pivotal project, set your activity web hook URL on the project's Integrations settings page to:
+To integrate your filter into your GitLab project, add the following web hook URL on the project's Web Hooks page:

 ```bash
 $(AWS_LAMBDA_FUNCTION_URL)?hipchatToken=...&hipchatRoom=...